 Our top 10 favorite things to do… (okay, there are more than 10 here, we know!)

 - Stroll through historic Dimmitt’s Grove on a self-guided walking tour to downtown Bloomington.
 Enjoy the outdoor Farmer’s Market on a sunny Saturday morning in the summer, or view one of the many rotating exhibits at the McLean County Museum of History on the square in the old courthouse where Abraham Lincoln used to spend some time.
 Consider a casual and delicious lunch at Reality Bites, Brass Pig Smoke & Alehouse, Lucca Grill or Rosie’s Pub.
-Or find your afternoon sugar or caffeine pick-me-up at the Coffee Hound, Ivy Lane Bakery or Main Street Scoop.
+Or find your afternoon sugar or caffeine pick-me-up at the Coffee Hound, Ivy Lane Bakery or Sugar Mama Bakery.

 - Plan an excursion to one of the local wineries like Mackinaw Valley Vineyard which often has live music.
 (Check out our expanded list under Adventure.)
 Bring back a bottle of wine and have a relaxing evening sitting on the side porch (or soaking in a tub!)